-Furthermore, we note that the Ministry of Finance has recently announced that it will introduce a transitional rule for standardised and basic IRB approach banks such that they will not have to meet the 150 basis points increase to the systemic risk buffer before December 2022.
-The proposal to increase the buffer aims to counterbalance the risk-weighted assets (RWAs) benefit that the banks will receive from the implementation of CRD IV (removal of the 80% Basel I floor and SME discount).
+The proposal to increase the buffer aims to counterbalance the RWAs benefit that the banks will receive from the implementation of CRD IV (removal of the 80% Basel I floor and SME discount).
 The bank estimated an immediate SME discount benefit of around 40 basis points (total effect when the next stage of the SME discount is implemented in a few years is 110 basis points), which combined with the eventual adoption of the IRB approach going forward, will strengthen its regulatory capital metrics.
 This will allow the bank to continue growing its RWAs and meet its dividend payout policy of 50-70% over the longer term.

-Our capital score for the bank in our scorecard is adjusted downwards to reflect the bank's relatively low equity certificates (EC) capital structure, with the EC holders owning only 17.2% of the bank's total capital.
-We believe that this structure would challenge the bank to raise new capital if needed, especially during periods of financial distress, compared to other local savings banks that are either fully listed or have an EC ownership ratio of more than 60%.
-Nonetheless, we believe that the bank has good capita buffers to withstand the current pressures resulting from the global outbreak of coronavirus.
+Our capital score for the bank in our scorecard is adjusted downwards to reflect the bank's relatively low equity certificates (EC) capital structure, with the EC holders owning only 17.3% of the bank's total capital.
+We believe that this structure could challenge the bank to raise new capital if needed, especially during periods of financial distress, compared to other local savings banks that are either fully listed or have an EC ownership ratio of more than 60%.
+Nonetheless, we believe that the bank has good capital buffers to withstand the current pressures resulting from the global outbreak of coronavirus.